-Teen girls charged with murder, carjacking in Washington, DC
+Teen girls charged with murder, carjacking of Uber Eats driver in Washington, DC

-(CNN)Two teenage girls have been charged in the carjacking death of a man this week in Washington, DC, police say.
+(CNN)Two teenage girls have been charged in the carjacking death of an Uber Eats driver this week in Washington, DC, police say.

 Mohammad Anwar, 66, of Springfield, Virginia, was killed Tuesday afternoon near Nationals Park, the Metropolitan Police Department said in a statement.